-It looks like it will still be a while until we can travel to the beautiful island of Capri, but in the meantime, we can feast on their cake, sip limoncello and imagine the Italian sunshine.
+I’m already dreaming of next summer’s Italian sunshine, but in the meantime, I’m feasting on this delicious cake, sipping limoncello and practising my Italian!
 Have you ever been to Capri?
-Let me know in the comments below! xJ
+Let me know in the comments below!

 for the cake:

 - 3 large unwaxed lemons, zested and juiced

 - 100g (1 stick) butter, melted

 - 200g (7 oz. ) ground almonds

 - 200g (7 oz.) white chocolate, finely chopped

 - 3 Tbsp powdered sugar

 - PREPARE: Heat the oven to 180°C / 350°F / Gas 4 and line the base and grease the sides of a 26cm (10 in.) springform cake pan.